xuhuaze707313/Semi-supervised-Adaptive-Distillation/README.md

 | ResNet-50     | 34.3         | ResNet-101    | 36.0         | 36.5                           |
 | ResNet-101    | 34.4         | ResNext-101   | 36.6         | 36.8                           |

-We use input size of 600*1000 for ResNet-50 and 500*833 for ResNet-101 and the results are reported on COCO mini-val.
+We use the input scale of 600 for ResNet-50 and 500 for ResNet-101 and the results are reported on COCO mini-val.

 ## Requirements
 We include the custom caffe2 in our code.
 The requirements is the same as the offical detectron and Caffe2.
 To run our codes with official Caffe2, please add 2 operators.
 One is located at `caffe2/modules/detectron/pow_sum_op.h` and the other is located at `caffe2/modules/detectron/sigmoid_focal_distillation_loss_op.h`.